microsoft/TinyBlazorAdmin/deployment.md

 **Note the ClientID and TenantID.**

-If you need to retrieve the ClientID and TenantID, they will be display at the top of the page once you select an app in the portal.
+You will need to retrieve the ClientID and TenantID, they will be display at the top of the page once you select an app in the portal.

-![Create a new registration][newRegistration]

 Go back in the Authentication and in the section Implicit grant check the checkbox `Access Token` and `ID Tokens`